Romney Marsh Men Hit with £1,600 Fine for Badger Sett Damage

-Two men from Romney Marsh have been fined a total of £1,600 after a Kent Police Rural Task Force investigation revealed they had illegally disturbed an active badger sett during land clearance.
+Two men from Romney Marsh have been slapped with a total £1,600 fine after Kent Police’s Rural Task Force uncovered illegal interference with an active badger sett during land clearance.

-The incident occurred on Sunday, January 22, 2023, when Kent Police responded to concerns raised about a badger sett being disturbed on land near Brookland.
-An investigation confirmed that the setts had been dug out without the necessary licence from Natural England or an ecological report.
-Wildlife deterrent devices were also discovered placed facing into the badger sett holes.
+The offence happened on Sunday, January 22, 2023, near Brookland.
+Kent Police responded to reports that badger setts were being disturbed.
+Their investigation confirmed that the setts had been dug out without a required Natural England licence or ecological assessment.
+Officers also found wildlife deterrent devices aimed at the sett entrances – a clear attempt to harass the badgers.

-Following non-custodial interviews, the two men were charged under the Protection of Badgers Act 1992 for interference with a badger sett.
-Both were convicted at Folkestone Magistrates’ Court on Wednesday, September 11, 2024.
-Each was fined £800 and ordered to pay an additional £650 in costs.
+Following interviews, the duo were charged under the Protection of Badgers Act 1992.
+On Wednesday, September 11, 2024, both men were convicted at Folkestone Magistrates’ Court.
+Each was hit with an £800 fine and ordered to pay £650 court costs each, totalling £1,600 combined.

-Sergeant Darren Walshaw of the Rural Task Force commented on the case, saying: “The law to protect badgers is in place for a good reason and we are committed to enforcing that law to protect the species.
-The scene of this incident showed the impact the groundwork had on the badger sett, and it was right that these two men were held responsible for their actions.”
+“The law to protect badgers is in place for a good reason and we are committed to enforcing that law to protect the species.
+The scene of this incident showed the impact the groundwork had on the badger sett, and it was right that these two men were held responsible for their actions,” said Sergeant Darren Walshaw.

-For more information on wildlife crime, visit Kent Police’s wildlife crime advice page here.
+For more on wildlife crime and how to report it, visit Kent Police’s wildlife crime advice page.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.